 The COVID-19 pandemic has demonstrated, again, the disparities in outcomes experienced along many dimensions - particularly by race and ethnicity, but also by gender, age, ability status and other factors.
-An
+The data lifecycle - from planning, through collection, management, analysis and dissemination - can promote equity to improve the ability to use data to achieve equitable outcomes.
+All aspects of the data lifecycle merit attention, across agency efforts to use data to inform decision-making, as disparities in housing, education, criminal justice remain.